pankhuri-goel/Shehacks_Team-052/README.md

 # Shehacks_Team-052
-An virtual assistance for your desktop.
+FRIDAY - A Virtual Assistance for your desktop.